History of Sega in China

 Arcade Portable, clone on a chip by AtGames

 On June 6, 2001, Sega announced that it would enter the Chinese market with Matrix Interactive.
-Distribution of the games was to begin on June 15, 2001.
-Planned to release more than 13 games this year alone and sell 1.5 million games by June 2002 and own 10% of the Chinese games market.[40][41][42]
+Distribution of the games was planned to start on June 15, 2001.
+More than 13 games was scheduled to release this year alone and Sega wanted to sell 1.5 million games by June 2002 and own 10% of the Chinese games market.[46][47][48]

 In May 2002, Sega established Sega of China called at the beginning "Sega (Shanghai) Software Co., Ltd".
 Despite that, Chinese division began real operations on August 3, 2004.[49]
 In the same day, Sega announced that it would enter the Chinese online gaming market.
 The IT service for Phantasy Star Online Blue Burst was to be provided by Zarva Digital Entertainment, for CTRace by Joyzone Networks, and for Shenmue Online by T2 Technology Holdings.[50]
 They also established Sega (China) Network Technology Co., Ltd which operated from October 2005 to May 2007[51].